Southend Pier: Decline

-On 30 June 1986, a 54.9 m tanker named Kings Abbey crashed into the pier, severing a 21.3 m gap from the new pierhead to the rest of the pier, destroying the boathouse used by the lifeboat service and causing major structural damage due to the destruction of iron piles and supporting girders.
+On 30 June 1986, a 54.9 m tanker named Kings Abbey crashed into the pier, severing a 21.3 m gap from the new pierhead and destroying the boathouse used by the lifeboat service, causing major structural damage due to the destruction of iron piles and supporting girders.
 While this was temporarily bridged to restore access, full repairs were not completed until 1989.